ashiboyman/SQLite/README.md

 # To Do

-## -----------------
-- [x]add ui to login and register
+- [x] Add UI to login and register
-- [x]handle api response errors and set coockies when signup
+- [x] Handle API response errors and set cookies when signing up
-- [x]add password patterns an regex
+- [x] Add password patterns and regex
-- [x]add ui to dashboard
+- [x] Add UI to dashboard
-- [x]add proper error handling and messages
+- [x] Add proper error handling and messages
-- []create a proper database schema
+- [ ] Create a proper database schema
-- []research nextAuth
+- [ ] Research NextAuth
-- [] add profile pictures
+- [ ] Add profile pictures
-- [] try to conver pages to server components
+- [ ] Try to convert pages to server components
-- [] add one time passwords or OTP
+- [ ] Add one time passwords (OTP)